An Overview of Marketing on Facebook

 • Referral traffic

-Ad metrics are for when you’re ready to really dive in.
-They’re reachable from the Account Overview section of your Ads Manager page and give you all the details you could ever want on the demographics reached by your ads.
-You can see who’s seeing them, who’s clicking on what, how long they’re staying there, and even how many times they interact with your ads.
-This is the fodder for your next campaign, not to mention tweaks to current ones to better hit your target audience.
+Ad metrics are for when you're ready to dive in.
+They're reachable from the Account Overview section of your Ads Manager page and give you all the details you could ever want on the demographics reached by your ads.
+You can see who's seeing them, who's clicking on what, how long they stay there, and even how often they interact with your ads.
+This is the fodder for your next campaign, not to mention tweaks to current ones to hit your target audience better.

 Whew!
 That was a lot for a brief intro, we know.
-Use the broad topics presented here to get your company’s Facebook page set up and get your presence up and posting.
-Then, as you attract followers, you can start learning about the advanced features, settings, and everything else Facebook has to offer at the organizational level.
+Use the broad topics presented here to set up your company's Facebook page and increase your presence.
+Then, as you attract followers, you can start learning about the advanced features, settings, and everything else Facebook offers at the organizational level.

 Have a question about social media marketing?
 Get in touch with us!